morphed

 Prompt: "Anime mecha pilot in cockpit, holographic displays and controls glowing, dramatic cockpit lighting casting colored shadows on face, sci-fi anime style, detailed mechanical elements, tense atmosphere"

 Colored shadows from holographic displays add visual interest and mood.
-"Detailed mechanical elements" pushes the model to render convincing cockpit technology.
+"Detailed mechanical elements" pushes the model to render convincing cockpit technology rather than vague glowing shapes.

 Prompt: "Anime character in futuristic city, flying vehicles in background, holographic advertisements in Japanese and English text, night scene with neon signs, Akira-inspired aesthetic, bold linework, fisheye lens perspective"

-These prompts produce images that look like professional toy photography — collectible figures in dramatic poses with studio lighting and creative backgrounds.
+These prompts produce images that look like professional toy photography, featuring collectible figures in dramatic poses with studio lighting and creative backgrounds.

 Prompt: "Action figure of anime character on rocky terrain diorama, dramatic low-angle shot, soft studio lighting with rim light separating figure from background, toy photography style, sharp focus on figure, miniature scale visible"